VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -httpAuth.username string
      Username for HTTP server's Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpListenAddr string
      TCP address to listen for http connections.
-See also -httpListenAddr.useProxyProtocol (default ":8427") -httpListenAddr.useProxyProtocol
+See also -tls and -httpListenAddr.useProxyProtocol (default ":8427") -httpListenAddr.useProxyProtocol
      Whether to use proxy protocol for connections accepted at -httpListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
 With enabled proxy protocol http server cannot serve regular /metrics endpoint.
 Use -pushmetrics.url for metrics pushing
   -internStringCacheExpireDuration duration